The evolution of football goal celebrations

 Shearer’s one-handed salute may have been a simple celebration.
 But sometimes the simple ones are the best.

-The Geordie hero was a regular scorer for Blackburn Rovers, Newcastle United and England.
+The Coral ambassador was a regular scorer for Blackburn Rovers, Newcastle United and England.
 However, it was for his hometown club where Shearer performed that famous celebration the most.

 The Premier League’s top goalscorer hit 206 goals in the famous black and white stripes.
 And that celebration featured almost every time.